 Some guidebooks still refer to the North-South line by this name, even though multiple trains (with names starting with “SE”) now run the route.
 While Vietnam has upgraded certain SE cars and tracks recently, the nation’s plans for a high-speed rail, which would cut the journey between Hanoi and Ho Chi Minh City from 30 hours to six, has yet to move full steam ahead.

-What to expect when travelling by train in Vietnam
+What to expect when travelling by train from Hue to Da Nang

 Boarding the train and getting situated

 Boarding the train from Hue to Da Nang is an experience in itself.
 Unmarked platforms, jostling crowds, attendants in sharp blue uniforms and, in some cases, dogs and even chickens mulling about can make for quite a scene!

 Hidden Hint: Try to get to the station at least 30 minutes ahead of your scheduled departure.
 Giving yourself time to get oriented, on board and situated when your train arrives.

 Boarding announcements are often made entirely in Vietnamese (or over outdated audio systems).
 Platforms aren’t clearly marked either and can be chaotic, so your best bet is to watch the board or follow other passengers queuing up at the station door.
 Forget the orderly lines you may have experienced in Japan or Europe—in Vietnam, the goal is to get on board as fast as you can!
 If you are unsure just ask an attendant for help, with your train ticket handy as a visual reference.